 Optimizing a single process can lead to

 The company can find ways to optimize its processes by using process mining tools.
 For instance, a Dutch industrial engineering company, Veco, applies process mining to its Quality Management Department.
 By reconstructing their processes, they have shortened their lead time by up to 11 weeks, improving customer satisfaction in customer facing processes.

 For another example, WoonFriesland, a housing association, ran a process optimization program with support from Zig Software.
 They were able to reduce average vacancy per property by 7 days for 583 properties.

 Constant process monitoring via process mining tools enables companies to react faster.
 Thus, if a problem occurs, the software can identify its cause faster and the company can react accordingly.
 Shorter reaction time will improve the company’s performance and also increase customer satisfaction.
 For instance, Piraeus Bank, a Greek bank, states that they can identify any problematic steps in 5 minutes so that they can take necessary actions.

 Identifying and resolving process bottlenecks

 There tend to be invisible bottlenecks in the process which slows the company down.
 As the company analyzes time spent at each step of its process, it can identify bottlenecks and either simplify those steps, allocate more resources to them or automate them.

-For example, BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
-This resulted in 40% faster processes and the company can now process 30,000 applications per month.
+A process mining claims that BridgeLoan has used process mining to identify and resolve the bottlenecks in their loan application processes.
+This is claimed to result in 40% faster processes and that the company can now process 30,000 applications per month.